 - Pour water with yeast, melted butter, and egg yolk into flour, salt, and sugar mixture.
 Mix everything.

-- Slap & fold for like 4 minutes and let it rest for 10 minutes.
+- for like 4 minutes and let it rest for 10 minutes.

-- Do the FIRST TURN.
-It means stretch & fold.
-Then turn the dough over.
+- Do the It means Then turn the dough over.
 Leave to rest for another 10 minutes.

-- SECOND TURN.
-Stretch & fold and turn over.
+- Stretch & fold and turn over.
 Leave to rest for 30 minutes.
 Now it should be pretty smooth and non-sticky.
 It means we’ve developed some gluten.